blackbeard334/rants/JEV.md

 ### Epilogue

 The Vector API is a very exciting addition to the Java realm.
-At first glance it looks very complicated and difficult to use, but it is easy to get used to, and pleasantly documented.
+At first glance it looks complicated and difficult to use, but it is easy to get used to, and pleasantly documented.

-A lot of libraries that might depend on JNI or external more native calls for performance will benefit drastically from the readability and maintainability that writing code with the Vector API will provide.
+A lot of libraries that might depend on JNI or other more native-centric techniques for performance would benefit drastically from the readability and maintainability that writing code with the Vector API will provide.

 The bigger problem lies with this new hammer to which many a programmer will seek to convert their problem into a befitting nail.
 My advice to you dear reader is, don't.
 You will know when the time is right.

-My final piece of advice(before I go eat), is to always measure, and to understand what your compiler/CPU wants to do.
+My final piece of advice (before I go eat), is to always measure, and to understand what your compiler/CPU wants to do.
 You take care of them, and they will take care of you.